JRomIV/Cyclistic_Case_Study/cyclistic_analysis.md

 | Nov   |                270286 |                              1 |                     8.933333 |                      14.18004 |                     22279.733 |                     80.47272 |                      9.966667 |                                 35.96667 |                                  76.8525 |                                  1.203757 |                                  15.44276 |
 | Dec   |                187593 |                              1 |                     8.666667 |                      14.24932 |                     30400.550 |                    126.14195 |                      9.583333 |                                 34.21667 |                                  73.2000 |                                  1.186192 |                                  14.01142 |

-Plot monthly ride count by membership type The amount of rides drop significantly in the winter months, peaking in September.
+Plot monthly ride count by membership type.
+The amount of rides drop significantly in the winter months, peaking in September.
 During the slower months it appears members ride twice as much as casual riders.